bubaley/fastapi-mason/docs/quick-start.md

 ## 🏗️ Recommended Project Structure

-Before diving into code, **recommend** using a **domains architecture** for your FastAPI projects.
+Before diving into code, we **recommend using a domains architecture** for your FastAPI projects.
 This approach organizes your code by business domains rather than technical layers, making it more maintainable and scalable.

 Here's the recommended structure: